Unit 2 Ferry Wharf

-We asked an in-house lawyer at a FTSE 100 company which is better: working from home or getting back to the office?
+We asked an in-house lawyer at an FTSE 100 company which is better, working from home or getting back to the office.

 You had the opportunity of remote working with your previous job.
 Was that experience different to working from home during the pandemic?

 It’s very different, working from home is definitely not the same as before.
-With the typical remote working role there is much more freedom.
+With the typical remote working role, there is much more freedom.
 My schedule was able to fit around my other life commitments.
-I was able to pop out and run an errand during the day if needed to.
+I was able to pop out and run an errand during the day if needed.

 “A lot of companies are not used to the idea of remote working, so they haven’t quite learned to adapt to the flexibility aspect of it, so there is a sense that you should be available all the time.”